PhysiCell-Tools/python-loader/man/HOWTO_3.2.14.md

 Note: For the pcdl library this is a two-step procedure.
 First, possibly installed test data and tutorial output will be removed.
 Then, the software will be uninstalled.\
-Keep in mind that pcdl library dependencies (like anndata, matplotlib, numpy, pandas, scipyi, vtk) will never be uninstalled automatically.
+Keep in mind that pcdl library dependencies (like anndata, matplotlib, numpy, pandas, scipy, vtk) will never be uninstalled automatically.

 ```bash
 python3 -c "import pcdl; pcdl.uninstall_data()"